cloudflare/cloudflare-docs/content/cloudflare-one/faq/teams-devices-faq.md

 # Devices

-## Why is my Windows device showing as being connected via a wired connection when I enable WARP?
+## Why does my Windows device appear to switch from WiFi to Ethernet when I enable WARP?

 As the WARP client has replaced WinDivert with WinTun architecture, all Windows machines using WinTun will show as being connected using a virtual adapter.
-Windows, by default, shows virtual adapter connections with a "Wired Connection" icon, even if the device is connected over wireless.
-This is by design and should have no impact to connectivity.
+Windows, by default, shows virtual adapter connections with a wired Ethernet connection icon, even if the device is connected over wireless.
+This is by design and should have no impact on connectivity.

 ## Why is my device not connecting to a closer Cloudflare data center?